 Work Has Been Important to Our Survival Since Our Earliest Days

-Outside of the importance of work communicated in the earliest religious documents, work was also crucial to the survival of the earliest human in hunter-gatherer societies.
+Work has been critical to our survival since our earliest days, including when we operated in hunter-gatherer societies.
 Within those societies, there were clearly defined roles and responsibilities within a group, from hunting for meat, to gathering berries, to taking care of children.

 Individual contribution to the group was essential for survival and a desire for contribution is a trait that has been evolved and optimized within us as humans over time.
 If early groups didn’t work, they didn’t survive.